foxnewsnetwork/tracago/README.md

 >the rest of the tags and documentations controllers
 >doc tags controller & show page
 >internationalization
+>need way to update memo on step

 (critical)
 >favicon.ico must be generated
 >missing translations

+Monday February 17
+=
+1. added memo to step, but still need a way to edit it
+8. Change payment step to pay-in step and pay-out step

 Saturday Feb 15
 =